City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Sourdough BoulesOverproof before scoringTighten bulk/final proof and rely on expansion cues over fixed timing
+Sourdough BoulesOverproof before scoringTighten bulk and final proof and rely on expansion cues over fixed timing

-Yeast RollsFast proof and weak oven springShorten proof endpoint and prioritize stronger early bake set
+Yeast RollsFast proof with weak oven springShorten the proof endpoint and prioritize a stronger early bake set

-BrowniesDry perimeter with under-set centerStart doneness checks earlier and tune bake length in narrow increments
+BrowniesDry perimeter with an under-set centerStart doneness checks earlier and tune bake length in narrow increments

-Banana BreadDark crust before center finishesAdd liquid support and confirm internal doneness before cooling
+Banana BreadDark crust before the center finishesAdd liquid support and confirm internal doneness before cooling

 Seasonal Aspen Kitchen Notes